-Offering plans from Aetna, First Health, Humana, SilverScript, UnitedHealthcare, and Wellmark Blue Rx
+Offering plans from Aetna, Humana, Journey Rx, Silverscript, Wellcare, Wellmark Blue Rx

 Medicare offers prescription drug coverage to everyone with Medicare.
 If you decide not to join a Medicare Prescription Drug Plan when you're first eligible, and you don't have other creditable prescription drug coverage, or you don't get Extra Help, you'll likely pay a late enrollment penalty.
 To get Medicare drug coverage, you must join a plan run by an insurance company or other private company approved by Medicare.
 Each plan can vary in cost and drugs covered.